Battle of Beachy Head (1690): Prelude

 Torrington's fleet reached the Isle of Wight and was joined by a Dutch squadron, consisting of 22 ships, under the command of Cornelis Evertsen.
 On 5 July, Torrington sighted the French fleet, calculating their strength at almost 80 ships of the line.
 Unable to proceed to the westward to link up with Shovell and Killigrew (who was on his way home), Torrington announced his intention of retreating before the superior French fleet to the Straits of Dover, believing that the risk to the fleet in being would be too great.

 In William's absence, Queen Mary and her advisors – the 'Council of Nine' – hastened to take measures for the defence of the country.
 Carmarthen thought that it was advisable to fight, as did Nottingham and Admiral Russell, who were unconvinced that the French were as strong as Torrington reported and considered that only the admiral's pessimism, defeatism or treachery could account for his reports.
 As the two fleets moved slowly up the channel (with Torrington keeping carefully out of range), Russell drafted the order to fight.
 Countersigned by Nottingham, the orders reached the admiral on 9 July whilst he was off Beachy Head.
-Torrington realised that not to give battle was to be guilty of direct disobedience; to give battle was, in his judgment, to incur serious risk of defeat.
+Torrington realised that not to give battle was to be guilty of direct disobedience and to give battle was, in his judgment, to incur serious risk of defeat.
 Torrington called a council of war with his flag-officers, who concluded that they had no option but to obey.